English: Rum Berry, Gin berry, Orangeberry.

 Medicinal uses:

-To treat headache, poisons, wounds etc.
+To treat headaches, poisons, wounds etc.

 Medicinal Properties: